Salad with Grilled Vegetables, Orzo, and Feta

-Whole Wheat Orzo and Grilled Vegetable Salad with Feta has all the flavors of summer in a tasty meatless salad combination.
-Just use cauliflower rice for a low-carb version of this meatless salad.
+This tasty Salad with Grilled Vegetables, Orzo, and Feta has all the flavors of summer in a tasty meatless salad combination.
+Just use cauliflower rice for a low-carb version of this tasty salad.

 I’ve always been a fan of orzo, so I was thrilled when I discovered whole wheat orzo.
-And I’ve already made the Whole Wheat Orzo and Grilled Vegetable Salad with Feta featured in this post three times and gobbled it up each time.
+And I’ve already made the Salad with Grilled Vegetables, Orzo, and Feta featured in this post three times and gobbled it up each time.
 But the orzo in the salad does add quite a few carbs, and I’d love this salad just as much with quickly-cooked cauliflower rice replacing the orzo, so take your choice on that!
 You could also make something like my Grilled Zucchini Greek Salad if you’d like a grilled vegetable salad without any pasta or cauliflower rice.

 Where Can You Find Whole Wheat Orzo?